Release Me (Eddie Miller song): Engelbert Humperdinck version

-In 1965, Humperdinck, who at the time was performing under the name of Gerry Dorsey, met up again with an old friend of his, Gordon Mills.
+In 1965, Engelbert Humperdinck, who at the time was performing under the name of Gerry Dorsey, met up again with an old friend of his, Gordon Mills.
 By that time Mills was successfully managing Tom Jones.
 Mills added Dorsey to his management roster and changed his name.
 As Humperdinck, the singer released a couple of near misses in the UK although one song, "Dommage, Dommage", was successful in Europe.

 Early in 1967, Humperdinck was asked to stand in for Dickie Valentine, who was ill, on Sunday Night at the London Palladium, a TV variety show that was one of the highest-rating programs in the UK at the time.
 He sang "Release Me" on the show.
 It reached number one in the UK Singles Chart on 2 March and stayed there for six weeks, keeping "Penny Lane" / "Strawberry Fields Forever" by the Beatles off the top spot, the first time the Beatles had not reached the top since their debut single.
 Humperdinck's recording stayed in the charts for a record fifty-six consecutive weeks.

 The B-side, "Ten Guitars", became a surprise hit in New Zealand among young Maori moving to the cities for work, and, not long after, the wider New Zealand music scene as well.
-'Ten Guitars' later served as the name for a documentary on New Zealand popular music.
+Ten Guitars later served as the name for a documentary on New Zealand popular music.

 Chart performance

+Gospel versions

+George Jones and The Kingsmen Quartet each released a gospel version, "Release Me (From My Sin)".
+Jones’ cover was on his album, In a Gospel Way, that came out in 1974.